rust-cv/hamming-lsh/README.md

 This allows you to generate relatively balanced locality-sensitive hashes (LSH) hashes for bags of features.
 This also allows you to reduce the dimensionality of a single hamming feature into a smaller hamming space, but it is slightly imbalanced when doing so, especially for small input hamming spaces (number of input bits).

+## Consider an Alternative

+I have found that this was not very effective in practice, and that more traditional binary term frequency vectors worked better.
+This crate is still here for you to use, but there is another crate over at https://crates.io/crates/hamming-bow which will likely give you better results and does almost the same thing.
+This might still be useful for you to perform dimensionality reduction in hamming space.

 ## How it works

 This works by using `hamming-dict` to create codewords in the hamming space that are as maximally spaced out as possible.